0livare/unorepo/README.md

 # Monorepo

-A tool for managing a monorepo via lerna and yarn workspaces.
+A tool for managing a monorepo via lerna and Yarn workspaces.

-[Lerna] is a fantastic tool for managing mono-repos at a high level, but things go much more smoothly when allowing [yarn workspaces] to handle the core logic of package resolution and linking at a low level.
+[Lerna] is a fantastic tool for managing mono-repos at a high level, but things go much more smoothly when allowing [Yarn workspaces] to handle the core logic of package resolution and linking at a low level.
 These two tools are also intended to [work together][lerna-yarn]!
 For that reason, Monorepo assumes that you're using both, because why wouldn't you be? :smile:

 Some of the commands in this utility will merely be synonyms to other commands in order to document their use and utility in a single place.